irrelevation/Notes/gitbook/books/domain-driven-design.md

 > Like everything else in domain-driven design, MODULES are a _communications mechanism_.

+### Domain Object Life Cycle

+#### Aggregates

+Aggregates group objects to enforce invariants and consistency.
+Each aggregate has a **root**, i.e. an [entity](#entities) that you can reference to use the aggregate and it's constituents.
+You are not allowed to hold reference to the parts itself.

+#### Factories

+Factories enforce the invariants of object/aggregate creation and reconstitution.
+They abstract complex object/aggregate creation and decouple it from those objects/aggregates and their clients.

+#### Repositories

+Repositories handle transition of objects/aggregates to and from **storage**.
+They encapsulate the technology of data storage, retrieval and query, allowing us to deal with concepts of the domain model rather than the underlying infrastructure.

 ## Citation

 Evans, E. (2004).
 Domain-driven design: Tackling complexity in the heart of software.
 Boston: Addison-Wesley.